AI4Bharat/workshop-nlg-nlu-2022/README.md

 # Workshop on Natural Language Understanding and Generation

-The workshop discussed the natural language understanding and generation in the context of Indian languages, and worked through hand-on Colab notebooks for various AI4Bharat NLU and NLG tools.
+The workshop discussed natural language understanding and generation in the context of Indian languages, and worked through hands-on Colab notebooks for various AI4Bharat NLU and NLG tools.

 **Note** Please use the [Discussions forum](https://github.com/AI4Bharat/workshop-nlg-nlu-2022/discussions) of this repository for all discussions/queries about our Indian language NLU and NLG tools.

 ## Release

-We released the following for the launch
+We announced the release of the following during the launch of the Nilekani Center at AI4Bharat.

+- [IndicNER](https://huggingface.co/ai4bharat/IndicNER) Named Enity Recognition Model for 11 Indian languages
+- [Naamapadam](https://huggingface.co/datasets/ai4bharat/naamapadam) NER dataset for 11 Indian languages
+- IndicBERT v2 (_alpha_)

 ## Presentation

-Sharing the presentation
+You can find the workshop slide deck [HERE](https://github.com/AI4Bharat/workshop-nlg-nlu-2022/blob/master/ai4bharat-nlu-nlg-worksop-2022.pdf)

 ## Recording